vlucas/phpdotenv/README.md

 Using `getenv()` and `putenv()` is strongly discouraged due to the fact that these functions are not thread safe, however it is still possible to instruct PHP dotenv to use these functions.
-Instead of calling `Dotenv::createImmutable`, one can call `Dotenv::createUnsafeImmutable`, which will add the `PutenvAdapter` behind the scenes.
+Instead of calling `Dotenv::createImmutable`, one can call `Dotenv::createUnsafeImmutable` (or `Dotenv::createUnsafeMutable` instead of `Dotenv::createMutable`), which will add the `PutenvAdapter` behind the scenes.
 Your environment variables will now be available using the `getenv` method, as well as the super-globals:

 ```php